alphagov/whitehall/docs/configurable_document_types.md

 ### Create a new content block type

 1. Add a new block class to the [content blocks directory](../app/models/configurable_content_blocks)
+   - Include the `Renderable` and `BaseConfig` modules.
-   - Implement the `to_partial_path` methods.
+   - Implement the `template_name` method
-2. Add the block type to the [blocks factory](../app/models/configurable_content_blocks/factory.rb)
+2. Add the block type and class to the [content blocks map](../app/models/configurable_document_type.rb)
-    - The factory's `build_block` method returns a hash that maps each block type and format to a constructor lambda.
-The constructor lambda receives the configurable document edition object as its only argument.
-Any values from the edition object needed by the block can be passed to the block's initialize method.
-3. Create a view partial for the block in the `app/views/admin/configurable_content_blocks` directory
+3. Create a view template for the block in the `app/views/admin/configurable_content_blocks` directory
-   - The name of the partial should correspond to the block class name.
+   - The name of the template should correspond to the block class name.
 4. If your block must use a new data type, you might need to make changes to the [block content model](../app/models/standard_edition/block_content.rb)
 5. Ensure you can present the content managed by your block.
 Check the presenter level [block content abstraction](../app/presenters/publishing_api/payload_builder/block_content.rb).
 If you're adding a new data type, you might also need to add a new builder method.
+6. Make sure the block supports each of the following features:
+   1. RTL rendering depending on the locale
+   2. rendering the primary locale content under the input
+   3. the required attribute
+   4. rendering validation errors.

 ### Using a content block in the schema
 To use a content block, you need to define it in both the schema and forms: